Commercial Strategy 2021-2026

 Throughout the development of this strategy NRW has been conscious of these five ways of working and each has been carefully considered when developing our overall objectives.

-These two Acts do not entitle NRW to carry out any commercial activity we want, only those that are within our remit as set by the Welsh Government.
+These two acts do not entitle NRW to carry out any commercial activity we want, only those that are within our remit as set by the Welsh Government.
 The Welsh Government would either need to alter the legislation or provide NRW with the necessary delegated authority if we wanted to carry out any commercial activities outside our current legal powers, provided it was within the Welsh Government’s authority to do so.

 In order to carry out any commercial activity, we must accommodate and work within all NRW’s existing policies and strategies, ensuring consistency of approach and our overall contribution to the organisation’s well-being objectives.